Sauhard74/Print_it/README.md

 3. Integrated with system document viewers for maximum compatibility
 4. Added format information and file details for better user experience

+### Challenge 5: Handling Corrupted Data Files (New)

+**Problem**: Some print jobs resulted in corrupted .data files that couldn't be properly viewed or processed.

+**Failed Approaches**:
+- Attempting to parse all file formats without checking content signatures
+- Relying solely on file extensions for format detection

+**Solution**:
+1. Implemented automatic data file recovery on application startup
+2. Added binary signature detection to identify actual file formats regardless of extension
+3. Created a smart renaming system to properly convert .data files to appropriate formats
+4. Added enhanced error handling for corrupted files

 ## 🛠 Technologies Used

 - **Kotlin**: Primary development language